FSBI/IFM Joint Annual Symposium

 BUS/COACH

-The X1 bus service runs from Dublin city centre and the airport, to Belfast.
+The X1 bus service runs from Dublin city center and the airport, to Belfast.
 For more information on routes and fares, visit www.translink.co.uk

 Instructions for presenters